ShunLu91/PINAT/nasbench/README.md

 }
 @inproceedings{lu2023pinat,
-  title     = {PINAT: A Permutation INvariance Augmented Transformer for NAS Predictor}, author    = {Lu, Shun and Hu, Yu and Wang, Peihao and Tan, Jianchao and Li, Jixiang and Yang, Sen and Liu, Ji}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)}, year      = {2023}
+  title     = {PINAT: A Permutation INvariance Augmented Transformer for NAS Predictor}, author    = {Lu, Shun and Hu, Yu and Wang, Peihao and Han, Yan and Tan, Jianchao and Li, Jixiang and Yang, Sen and Liu, Ji}, booktitle = {Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)}, year      = {2023}
 }